 I would like to begin by addressing the racial-ethnic lens on identity: My ethnic background is mixed-American and Jewish-American.
-My paternal grandmother had her roots in Midwestern Americans who settled before the Great Depression; she spoke of “German, Welsch and Gypsy blood”; she married a Russian-Jewish man, whose name “Abelow” links back to Spain, “Abulafia.”
+My paternal grandmother had her roots in Midwestern Americans who settled before the Great Depression; she spoke of “German and Welsch family lines”; she married a Russian-Jewish man, whose name “Abelow” links back to Spain, “Abulafia.”
 He was raised as an Orthodox Jew, and rejected the oppressive culture, sought to overcome extremely his impoverished conditions in Boston, and made his way to Harvard; after his service in the military (where he received the Bronze Star in World War II), my paternal grandfather took on a purposefully secular life.
 My mother’s family are all rooted to Ashkenazi Jews who came to America before the war and found success through their willingness to “assimilate.”

 My life experience as a young person was primarily filled with an education and enthusiasm for the arts, while also a “pleasure-seeking” that could philosophically be called decadence.
 At a rather young age I naturally tended to seek larger meaning.
 I think I share this experience with a lot of more sensitive young men.
 In early adulthood, in Jungian analysis, I witnessed how my inner feminine had been effected by influences of the media and lack of identity (as a jew), and ambiguity (about relationships).
 In large part, as I sought to uncover and connect to my inner life, I saw how my feminine side was so much colored by my upbringing with Dominican & Jamaican nannies, in addition to my Jewish lineages.